 The other question was whether to pre-brine.
 On one hand, the kid meat seemed so naturally tender and delicate, I feared that brining might undermine its texture, as happens with beef.
 On the other hand, I always brine such white meats as chicken and pork, and it’s precisely the most delicate parts, like the breast or loin, that benefit the most from the moisturizing and seasoning effects of brining.
 I was still in doubt when I unwrapped the kid early Sunday morning, but when it gave off an odd gamey odor that it didn’t have the day before, I decided to soak the meat in a brine of 1-cup kosher salt to 1-gallon water for three hours.
 I’m still in doubt whether that was a good idea, because the pieces did seem mushy after soaking, even though the meat both kept its color and lost its odor.
 Next time a kid comes my way, I’ll try my aunt’s way of salting it the night before and letting it dry-brine over night.

 When I roast chicken parts with potatoes, I often use “Pick of the Chick”, and I always brine the parts, to purge, season, and moisturize them (I’m often beginning with frozen meat, which defrosts more quickly and safely in a brine than at room temperature, the frozen meat acting like ice cubes to keep the ambient temperature even with the meat’s).
-Personally, I prefer dark meat on the bone, and would just as soon roast only chicken thighs and legs, which always stay moister and get tastier during roasting than breast, but there’s inevitably an eater of puerile palate who only eats white meat, so I include breasts, and dress the leftovers as per my Metamorphoses of Leftovers recipe.
+Personally, I prefer dark meat on the bone, and would just as soon roast only chicken thighs and legs, which always stay moister and get tastier during roasting than breast, but there’s inevitably an eater of puerile palate who only eats white meat, so I include breasts.
 The brining is mostly for the sake of keeping the breast moist, and even with brining, I still put the breasts in later, to cook less.

 After brining, I rinse and dry the meat well.
 Then I cut up potatoes into fat wedges (quartering medium ones, for example), keeping them under water against discoloration (and to dissolve excess starch).
 When all is cut up, I combine the parts and potatoes in a bowl and season them all with showers of salt and pepper, little bursts of dried oregano, sprinklings of chopped fresh rosemary needles (thyme would work too), and generous drizzling all over of regular olive oil.
 I mix all well to marry and set aside to marinate until it’s time to go into the roasting pan and hot oven.